 Charity is the Mother of All Virtue

-Sure, this sounds great on paper – “compassionate, kind, humble, meek, patient, and tirelessly forgiving.”
+Charity sounds great on paper – “compassionate, kind, humble, meek, patient, and tirelessly forgiving.”
 These are truly all the things I aspire to be when I’m brewing my first cup of coffee.
-This is the “me” I imagine when the kids are in bed and the house is quiet, and I am (peacefully) making my spiritual resolutions for the following day – which seem to have all gone to pot by lunch.
+This is the “me” I imagine when the kids are in bed and the house is quiet, and I am (peacefully) making my spiritual resolutions for the day – but where are they by lunch?

 This kind of selfless love is the pinnacle, the peak, the spiritual summit – radiant and adorned with the most perfect sunrise.
 It is the mother of all virtues, the embodiment of virtue itself.
 Charity casts off all self-serving thoughts, and clothes the person before me in love.

 Again, it takes time…and effort.
 The journey toward charity is an uphill climb, and it’s often steep and rocky.
 One sure step at a time, in between many weary moments of rest.
-But the goal is always before us, and in marriage the effort is through small acts of daily service to one another.
-We serve our spouse, our children, and our neighbor, again and again.
-We bathe the kids, wash the dishes, cook the meals, take out the trash, change the laundry – again and again.
+The goal is always before us, and in marriage the effort is found in small acts of daily mundane acts of service to one another.
+It’s found when I serve my spouse, children, and neighbor, again and again.
+Bathing the kids, washing the dishes, cooking the meals, taking out the trash, changing the laundry – again and again.

 A Joyful Giver

 We all do this.
-Charity calls us to do it without begrudging our spouse or children for not helping, or for the trouble they are causing us.
+But charity calls us to do it without begrudging others for their lack of help or for the trouble they are causing us.
 Charity calls us not to give reluctantly and resentfully – reminding everyone in earshot of how much we are doing.
 Rather, charity invites us into the grace to give peacefully, and dare I say…joyfully?